Hoping to use VideoAsk with your favorite app? Use Zapier to connect VideoAsk to thousands of other web services.

 For example, step 2 of our videoask is a multiple-choice question, so we'll see these fields displayed as:

 1. 2. [step transcript or overlay text]...[data field]

-Choose what the field should contain or match to.
+Then we'll choose what the field should contain or match to:

 If the response should match a specific number or selected option, type this in the condition's value field.